vesterheim/vesterheim.github.io/join-give/membership/index.md

 ### Philanthropic Membership benefits:

-* _Vesterheim_, the magazine published twice a year, featuring in-depth articles focusing on the museum’s priceless collection of artifacts, Norwegian-American history and culture, and related topics.
+* _Vesterheim_, our lushly illustrated magazine published twice a year, featuring in-depth articles focusing on the museum’s priceless collection of artifacts, Norwegian-American history and culture, and related topics.
 * Discount on class tuition.
-* Discounts on most items and mail orders from the Museum Store
+* Discounts on most items and mail orders from the Museum Store.
 * Free admission to the museum.
-* Special “Member Appreciation” events
+* Special “Member Appreciation” events.
 * Discount on space rental of Vesterheim’s Bethania Church.
 * Benefits at over 200 museums across the USA through the Time Travelers program.
 * Plus Two Benefits (bring up to two guests each time you visit the museum).